theaquamarine/windows-powershell-docs/docset/windows/appx/get-appxlasterror.md

 ```

 ## DESCRIPTION
-The **Get-AppxLastError** cmdlet gets the last error reported in the app package installation logs for the current Windows PowerShell® session.
+The **Get-AppxLastError** cmdlet gets the last error reported in the app package installation logs for the current Windows PowerShell?? session.
 An app package has an .appx file name extension.

 ## EXAMPLES